 Here is a strange and bitter crop.

-picture, in which the hanging Abram Smith and Thomas Shipp are surrounded by gleeful figures.
+The author of the poem is said to be inspired by this picture, in which the hanging Abram Smith and Thomas Shipp are surrounded by gleeful figures.
 Within the poem itself is a series of ironies which heighten the mournful tone; the pastoral scene is hardly pastoral--rather, it is marked by grotesque images of strangulation.
 Magnolias, known as beautiful flowering trees of the south, are beset by burning bodies.
 The 'strange fruits'--the bodies of the lynched men--are described as decrepit and rotting.
 The hundreds of years of slavery in fields is implied by describing such men as strange fruit.
 Now their bodies are still a commodity, but instead of gatherers they are unwilling entertainers killed for fun.

-Strange Fruit" is a chilling contrast to her often-excited delivery; she moves from mournful to disgusted, reflecting in her voice the images described.
+Part of the reason Holiday was loved by audiences is through her delivery; she is often seen arcing her head back or smiling broadly during a performance, reflecting the tone of her piece.
+She put her own personality into her music, and is respected throughout the jazz community as a musician who had "soul."
+"Strange Fruit" is a chilling contrast to her often-excited delivery; she moves from mournful to disgusted, reflecting in her voice the images described.
 This was no entertaining gimmick--Billie Holiday was breaking into music a taboo reality of being considered the "other."
 The fervor of her words when performing this piece call to an unjust truth which she and many other artists of the time struggled to engage.

 No comments: